Caddickbrown/SApps/README.md

 ## Future
 ### v4.0
-- [ ] Daily Gratitude Section
 - [x] More Prompts
 - [x] Dark Mode Button Icon Rather than text
+- [x] Version Number as a Variable
+- [ ] Daily Gratitude Section
 - [ ] Image Attacher
 - [ ] CSS Fix (Some errors)
-- [x] Version Number as a Variable
 - [ ] Page Name as a Variable
-- [ ] Romoval of FileSaver.js as dependency
+- [ ] Removal of FileSaver.js as dependency

 ### v5.0
 - [ ] Cleaner Aesthetics